dcdpr/did-btcr2/chapters/CRUD-Operations.md

 transformed into a ::content identifier:: according to the CID v1.0 specification.

-If the ::Genesis Document:: cannot be retrieved, it results in a FILE_NOT_FOUND.
+If the ::Genesis Document:: cannot be retrieved, it results in a FILE_NOT_FOUND error.
 If the ::Initial DID Document:: is not conformant, then it results in an INVALID_DID error.